 You also have to consider the positioning of your racquet.
 For the stroke to be classified as a half volley, you cannot swing your racquet beyond your shoulders.

 To help mitigate the length of the swing, it is helpful to position your racquet in front of your body.
-This positioning essentially forces you to do the necessary short and compact stroke for a half volley.
+This positioning essentially forces you to do the necessary short and compact strokes for a half volley.

 Body Momentum